shawnroos/granola-obsidian/README.md

   - Emoji-based status messages (✅, ❌, ⚠️, ℹ️)
   - Integration with Raycast for better user experience
   - Sound options for success and error notifications
+- Simplified input handling:
+  - Always reads meeting notes from clipboard
+  - Accepts personal notes as an optional argument
+  - Adds personal notes in a separate callout

+## Input Handling

+The script has been designed with a streamlined input approach:

+1. **Meeting Notes**: Always read from clipboard
+   - Simplifies the user experience
+   - Avoids issues with long content in command arguments
+   - Handles special characters and formatting better

+2. **Personal Notes**: Provided as an optional argument
+   - Added to the note in a dedicated callout
+   - Preserves line breaks and formatting

+This approach ensures consistent behavior across different usage scenarios and provides a more reliable experience.

 ## Configuration